TUDelftGeodesy/caroline/README.md

 For development purposes a container has been created with the latest stable Python version.
 All developed code must be able to run in this invironment.

-Start the container:
+## Start the container

 ```
-docker-compose up -d --build caroline-dev
+docker-compose up -d --build caroline
 ```

-Start a shell in the container:
+## Start a shell in the container

 ```
-docker exec -it caroline-dev bash
+docker exec -it caroline bash
 ```

-Run Python interactively in the container
+## Run Python interactively in the container

 ```
-docker exec -it caroline-dev python3
+docker exec -it caroline python3
 ```

 ## Contacts